onflow/flow-go/cmd/bootstrap/README.md

 #### Root Block for main consensus
 * Root Block
 * Root QC: votes from consensus nodes for the root block (required to start consensus)
+* Root Execution Result: execution result for the initial execution state
+* Root Block Seal: block seal for the initial execution result

 #### Root Blocks for Collector clusters